-Despite their recent emergence, the acronyms BIM and PIM remain shrouded in mystery for many.
+Despite their recent emergence, the acronyms BIM and PIM remain mysterious to many.
 But what lies beneath these two concepts?
-They have much to offer an enterprise that is active in the construction, installation, or finishing industries – from streamlining production processes to selling to customers.
+They have much to offer an enterprise active in the construction, installation, or finishing industries – from streamlining production processes to selling to customers.

 What is PIM?

-A PIM ( Product Information Management ) system is an essential tool for companies to streamline their product data management.
-By utilizing Product Information Management (PIM) strategies your business is able to successfully synchronize product content and digital assets across every selling platform.
+A PIM ( Product Information Management ) system is essential for companies to streamline their product data management.
+Using Product Information Management (PIM) strategies, your business can successfully synchronize product content and digital assets across every selling platform.

-This includes visuals such as images, videos, and 3D renderings along with critical information for a unified customer experience like hierarchies and categories.
+This includes visuals such as images, videos, 3D renderings, and critical information for a unified customer experience like hierarchies and categories.
 Ultimately, PIM ensures a consistent product experience in an omnichannel format.
-It’s backed by streamlined operations for enhanced buying experiences that improve overall sales performance.
+Streamlined operations back it for enhanced buying experiences that improve overall sales performance.

 More information on PIM can be found here ( What is PIM (Product Information Management) System?).